rust-lang/edition-guide/src/rust-2024/rustdoc-doctests.md

 # Rustdoc combined tests

-🚧 The 2024 Edition has not yet been released and hence this section is still "under construction".
-More information may be found in the tracking issue at <https://github.com/rust-lang/rust/issues/124853>.

 ## Summary

 - [Doctests] are now combined into a single binary which should result in a significant performance improvement.